igncp/apisix-admin-panel/README.md

 Unofficial web UI for managing Apache APISIX.
-Even if there is already the [APISIX dashboard project](https://github.com/apache/apisix-dashboard), this projects aims to be an alternative solution.
+Even if there is already the [APISIX dashboard project](https://github.com/apache/apisix-dashboard), this project aims to be an alternative solution.

-## Intoduction
+## Introduction

-- Lightweight: Should be fast, low in memory (currently ~5mb), and small in size (currently ~10mb)
+- Lightweight: It should be fast, low in memory (currently ~5mb), and small in size (currently ~25mb)
 - Powerful: It should support more features than the official dashboard project
 - Secure: It should be secure by default, keeping the API key only in the server